kentfrazier/Exhibitionist/README.md

 **How does it work?**

-By launching an in-process web-server (Tornado) in a seperate thread, request handlers gain access to live python objects in your python process without blocking it.
+By launching an in-process web-server (Tornado) in a separate thread, request handlers gain access to live python objects in your python process without blocking it.